Cockatrice/Cockatrice/.github/CONTRIBUTING.md

  2. Increment the value of `DATABASE_SCHEMA_VERSION` in `servatrice_database_interface.h` accordingly;
  3. Create a new migration file inside the `servatrice/migrations` directory named after the new schema version.
  4. Run the `servatrice/check_schema_version.sh` script to ensure everything is fine.

 The migration file should include the sql statements needed to migrate the database schema and data from the previous to the new version, and an additional statement that updates `cockatrice_schema_version` to the correct value.

+Ensure that the migration produces the expected effects; e.g. if you add a new column, make sure the migration places it in the same order as servatrice.sql.

 ### Protocol buffer ###